Takahashi FOA-60Q Review

 The FOA-60Q claims to be perhaps the most perfectly corrected apochromat ever made.
 How does it achieve this?

 The base FOA-60 is already pretty special.
-It uses front surface fluorite along with some kind of special low-dispersion glass mating element and a large air gap to create a doublet that’s competitive with their triplet ortho-apochromats (TOA-130 and 150) for chromatic aberration.
+It uses a front surface fluorite crown along with some kind of special high-dispersion flint glass mating element and a large air gap (see above) to create a doublet that’s competitive with their triplet ortho-apochromats (TOA-130 and 150) for chromatic aberration.

 The FOA-60 lens cell is large and collimatable (the collimation screws are on the back, hidden by the lens ring).
 The inside is all ridged and blacked like a premium camera lens.

-That’s the base FOA-60.
-The ‘Q’ then adds in a doublet flattener/extender module – the 1.7XR – to further correct the following:
+The ‘Q’ then adds in a doublet flattener/extender module – the 1.7XR – to further correct the following remaining limitations of the base FOA-60:

 · Edge chromatic aberration

-The extender 1.7XR is similar to the Q module for the FS-60Q, but it has an even larger doublet lens (40mm diameter) and a different tube size (68mm vs 80mm).
-It is also considerably more expensive.
+The 1.7XR extender for the FOA-60 is similar to the Q module for the FS-60Q.
+It also has a 40mm doublet lens, but a different tube size (68mm vs 80mm) and it is considerably more expensive.
 As with the other ‘Q’ module, the lens has superb multi-coatings and should absorb very little light.

-With the module in place, we get a quadruplet optical system at F15 (900mm focal length).
+With the module in place, the F8.8 doublet of the FOA-60 becomes a quadruplet optical system at F15 (900mm focal length).

 The result is a scope that corrects false colour almost to reflector levels.
 Perhaps more importantly, spherochromatism – variation of spherical aberration, i.e. optical quality, by wavelength - is basically eliminated for all visible light as well.